 Even the various sub-communities and national identities in the Bible take pride in themselves.
 God takes pride in them, too!
-But the genius of the Bible, and certainly the genius of Jesus"" the genius of Jesus" is that he knows how to claim the superiority of God even at the expense of his own identity, his own national and cultural and religious identity.
+But the genius of the Bible, and certainly the genius of Jesus-the genius of Jesus-is that he knows how to claim the superiority of God even at the expense of his own identity, his own national and cultural and religious identity.
+The living water of Jesus does not insist on purity!
+Jesus is not a purity insister!
+Jesus is not a "My way or the highway" absolutist.

-"God is spirit and truth," says Jesus.
+To drink the living water of Jesus is to see that "God is spirit and truth."
 Our God is God of both the Jews and the Samaritans.
-In fact, God is the spirit beyond both Samaritans and Jews.
+In fact, God is the Spirit beyond both Samaritans and Jews.
 Beyond Jews and Gentiles.
 Beyond Christians and Jews.
 Beyond Roman Catholics and Protestants.
 Beyond Christians and Muslims.
 Beyond First Church of Atlanta and Second Church of Atlanta.
 Beyond pure bred and half bred (in fact, there is no such thing as pure bred, anywhere!)
 Beyond race and religion.
 Beyond any identity politic, special as it may be.
 God is the Spirit beyond each of those holy places, and higher than each of those holy mountains.

 God is spirit and truth.
-Let us worship God in spirit and truth.
+We worship God in spirit and truth.